Interview: Shanthie Mariet D’Souza on how India was ‘ill-prepared’ for the dramatic Taliban takeover

 My list had also included suggestions in the wake of a rapid take over by Taliban.
 My writings and suggestions were based on scenario-building, which included the rapid takeover of power by the Taliban as the worst-case scenario which the policy makers in New Delhi needed to pay heed to.

 A pragmatic and astute policy would explore ways and means of engaging the Taliban to ensure continuation of its present development assistance for the Afghans to prevent a humanitarian crisis and preservation of the gains of the last two decades.
-The Taliban have sent such feelers for engagement for some time now that need to be carefully explored for the near and medium term.
+The Taliban have sent such feelers for engagement for some time now that need to be carefully explored for the near and medium-term.

 Such engagement could work in moderating their extremist ideology.
 Aid can be provided with conditionalities of preserving women, minorities and human rights.
 The engagement with the Taliban could be based on the Agreement on Strategic Partnership which India had signed with Afghanistan in 2011.
-India, having a seat at the UNSC, can take a leadership role in building international consensus of preventing the subversion of the democratic experiment in Afghanistan, ensuring that the linkages between Taliban and global terror groups are severed through monitoring by counter terrorism committees, linking any international aid to the Taliban to protecting women and human rights and reaching out to the Afghan by the deployment of quick response teams to avoid a catastrophic humanitarian disaster and refugee crisis.
+India, having a seat at the UNSC, can take a leadership role in building international consensus of preventing the subversion of the democratic experiment in Afghanistan, ensuring that the linkages between Taliban and global terror groups are severed through monitoring by counter-terrorism committees, linking any international aid to the Taliban to protecting women and human rights and reaching out to the Afghan by the deployment of quick response teams to avoid a catastrophic humanitarian disaster and refugee crisis.

 Finally, the last three questions we like to put to everyone: Are there misconceptions about Afghanistan or the India-Afghanistan relationship that you find yourself having to correct all the time, whether coming from scholars, journalists or lay people?

 Yes.
 There are a lot of preconceived notions and stereotypes about Afghans and Afghanistan that get fed into policy and public information through the media.
-Most academics and journalists write on Afghanistan even without going to the country.
+Most academics and journalists write on Afghanistan without even going to the country.
 Others write and report from Kabul, which does not depict the reality or diversity evident in the provinces.
 No one has made a serious effort to understand urban-rural differences or to use ethnographic data to understand the tribal and local dynamics of that country.

 Are there areas of research on Afghanistan that you wish the Indian government or those in the policy space put more resources into?